2026 African U-20 Women's World Cup qualification

-The 2026 African U-20 Women's World Cup qualification is the 13th edition of the African U-20 Women's World Cup qualification, the biennial international youth football competition organised by the Confederation of African Football (CAF) to determine which women's under-20 national teams from Africa qualify for the FIFA U-20 Women's World Cup.
-Players born on or after 1 January 2006 are eligible to compete in the tournament.
+The 2026 African U-20 Women's World Cup qualification was the 13th edition of the biennial African youth football competition organized by the Confederation of African Football (CAF) to determine which African women's under-20 national teams qualified for the FIFA U-20 Women's World Cup.
+Players born on or after 1 January 2006 were eligible to compete.

-Four teams qualified from this tournament for the 2026 FIFA U-20 Women's World Cup in Poland as the CAF representatives.
+Four teams qualified for the 2026 FIFA U-20 Women's World Cup in Poland as the CAF representatives.

 Draw

 The draw was held on 12 December 2024 at the CAF headquarters in Cairo, Egypt.